 Convert Kilojoule to Electron-volt (kJ to eV)

 Kilojoule (kJ) and Electron-volt (eV) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert kilojoule to electron-volt.
-This free online calculator tool makes it simple and easy to perform the conversion from kJ to eV.
+This free online calculator tool makes it simple and easy to perform the conversion from kJ unit to the eV unit.

 Kilojoule to Electron-volt conversion